Set the agent group hierarchy

 Groups can be divided into "subgroups."
 Any group that has subgroups is considered a parent group and the Main Group is always the highest parent group in the hierarchy.

 Each group can have a manager(s) who is capable of viewing the data of their group members and subgroups only.
 If no manager is assigned to the group, the manager of the group’s parent group is considered the manager of the subgroup and will be able to see its data.
 This allows managers to focus on their own responsibilities and better manage their teams.
-In large organizations, where connection centers are managed by different vendors, groups provide a more secure view, since each vendor can view the data of their own group and subgroups only.
+In large organizations, where contact centers are managed by different vendors, groups provide a more secure view, since each vendor can view the data of their own group and subgroups only.

 Group B’s managers can view the data of groups B, D and E only and Group C’s managers can view group C's data only.

 An agent group manager can be either an agent manager or an administrator.
 As an agent group manager, you can see data and run reports related to users that are assigned to your groups and subgroups.
-As an administrator who is also an agent group manager, you can also perform user management tasks such as creating and editing groups, subgroups and resetting passwords.
+As an administrator who is also an agent group manager, you can also perform user management tasks such as creating and editing groups, subgroups, and resetting passwords.
 To learn how to create and edit agent groups see the procedures below.

 Group managers who take conversations (i.e. their concurrency is greater than 0) must also be configured as members of a group.

-The agent manager data bar and dashboard provides you with a snapshot of your agents’ efficiency and operational performance at any given time.
+The agent manager data bar and dashboard provide you with a snapshot of your agents’ efficiency and operational performance at any given time.
 Reports are configured to display the data related to agents assigned to your groups and subgroups and to your agents’ related skills only.
 If you manage more than one group, you can apply a filter to view each group’s data separately.

-Initially all agents are members of the main agent group.
+Initially, all agents are members of the main agent group.
 Once an agent is moved to a different agent group, data relating to the agent’s conversations from that point onwards are available to the manager(s) of the new group only.
 Data related to the agent’s conversations from before the move are available to the manager(s) of the main agent group only.

 To filter by agent group in web history, click on the filter icon in the agent group column header, and select the agent group(s) you want to filter by.
 Click filter.
 The page will now refresh to show data only from the agent group(s) selected.